-Additionally, in a previous study [9] we experimented with three Java systems: Apache Ant, Tomcat and Lucene.
+Additionally, in a previous study (Hora et al., 2013) we experimented with three Java systems: Apache Ant, Tomcat and Lucene.
 Ant is a tool for automating software build processes, Tomcat is a web server and servlet container, and Lucene is an information retrieval software library.
 This analysis was intended to compare the specific rules created by our approach with generic ones found in static analysis tools.
 We evaluated whether our approach can be used to improve the set of generic rules provided by these tools, and then provide better rules to developers.
 This experiment is discussed in Section 5.

 4.3.
-Detecting Rules
+Detecting rules

 We obtain the rules by mining Pharo code changes which incrementally occurred in revisions between versions 1.4 and 2.0.
-As small deltas between revisions are preferable to avoid the noise that can be found in large ones [17, 22], we select deltas involved in less than five deleted or added invocations.
-There is a total of 6,513 deltas; from such deltas, 4,272 (65,6%) have less than five deleted or added invocations.
+As small deltas between revisions are preferable to avoid the noise that can be found in large ones (Livshits and Zimmermann, 2005; Mileva et al., 2011), we select deltas involved in less than five deleted or added invocations.
+There is a total of 6513 deltas; from such deltas, 4272 (65,6%) have less than five deleted or added invocations.
 Therefore, they represent a relevant amount of the deltas.

-In this process, changes are represented as the deltas described in Subsection 3.1 and stored in a database.
-From this database of deltas, we generated the rules as described in Subsection 3.2.
+In this process, changes are represented as the deltas described in Section 3.1 and stored in a database.
+From this database of deltas, we generated the rules as described in Section 3.2.